 Founded in 2013 in beautiful Downeast Maine, the Acadia Trad School evolved out of a growing traditional music and dance culture that has taken root in New England.
-Focusing mainly on music and dance with origins in the Celtic traditions (Irish, Scottish, Cape Breton, Acadian, Quebeçois, Old-Time, etc.), we promote both historical and modern adaptations that respectfully expand on the voices of the past.
-Acadia Trad School emphasizes technique, theory, and cultural understanding — not just learning tunes.
+Focusing mainly on music and dance with origins in the Celtic traditions (Irish, Scottish, Cape Breton, Acadian, Quebeçois, Old-Time, etc.), we have promoted both historical and modern adaptations that respectfully expand on the voices of the past.

 Engaging audiences with the diversity and talent of today’s traditional music and dance performers is a vital component of the Acadia Trad School mission.
 With a variety of genres and instrumentation held year-round in venues across Down East Maine and beyond, our concerts showcase both established world-class talent and advanced students that are well on their way to a traditional music or dance career.
 When scheduled, concerts are visibly posted throughout this site, as well as announced on Facebook and Twitter.